 Java 7 has known issues with FTP and the Windows firewall.
 Administrators must manually configure their firewall in order to use certain FTP commands.
 Not doing this will prevent LabKey from automatically loading GO annotations.
 To work around this problem, use the manual download option or configure your firewall as suggested in the these links:

 UniProtKB (SwissProt and TrEMBL)Note that loading these files is functional and reasonably well tested, but due to the immense size of the files, it can take many hours or days to load them on even high performing systems.
-When funding becomes available, we plan to improve the performance of loading these files.
+If funding becomes available, we plan to improve the performance of loading these files.

 The main source for rich annotations is the EBI (the European Biomolecular Institute) at:ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete